dhruvagarwal/termailer/README.md

 - Zoho
 - iCloud

+    *NOTE*:If you use any other domain, you can just add it to the settings.py file
 **FAQ**
  - *Why am I getting a 534 error code with Gmail?*
  This is so because Gmail prevents authorization by so called "less secure apps" by default.